A286 / Alloy 660 for excellent high temperature oxidation resistance

 A286 12 point screws are also mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

 Because of the properties of Alloy 660 / A286, these screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.
+For the most sensitive applications, we can also provide A286 bolts and fasteners per ASTM A453 Grade 660 specification.
+This provides specific paraments to ensure tensile strengths and rupture properties.

 Resources: A286 Torque Specs